James RIVERKEEPER® Program

 The eyes, ears and voice for the James River

-The James River Association’s Upper James RIVERKEEPER® and Lower James RIVERKEEPER® are full-time advocates working to prevent pollution and promote conservation and responsible stewardship of the river.
+The James River Association’s James RIVERKEEPER® is a full-time advocates working to prevent pollution and promote conservation and responsible stewardship of the river.
 On any given day a Riverkeeper serves as a detective, an educator, a river ambassador or a scientist.
 The goal of this important core program is to maintain a constant vigil on the James River, monitoring its conditions, identifying problems and ensuring that solutions are executed properly.

-The Upper James Riverkeeper and the Lower James Riverkeeper monitor the length of the James River and its more than 15,000 miles of tributaries.
+The James RIVERKEEPER monitors the length of the James River and its more than 15,000 miles of tributaries.

 Contact: firstname.lastname@example.org; (757) 634-4541